-The Williams Honors College welcomes applications from all self-challenging, highly motivated and high achieving learners who have demonstrated an ability to excel.
-Consideration for admission to the Williams Honors College will be done by holistic review.
+The Williams Honors College welcomes applications from high-achieving, self-motivated students who have demonstrated an ability to excel and are seeking opportunities to distinguish themselves.
+Consideration for admission to the Williams Honors College will be on the basis of a holistic review.
 First consideration will be given to students with the following academic credentials:

 - 3.5 GPA on a 4.0 scale

 - 27 ACT composite or 1280 SAT (new) total/1210 SAT (old) total